Workplace Privacy: Employee Rights and Employer Responsibilities

 Monitoring: Employee monitoring is highly regulated.
 Employers must have a legitimate interest for monitoring and must ensure that employees’ privacy rights are protected.
 Employees must be informed about the monitoring, and explicit consent is often required.
 Covert monitoring is generally prohibited unless it is a last resort for preventing serious offenses.
 Monitoring shouldn’t be intrusive, for example by using traffic data (about routing, duration, or timing of messages) rather than accessing email content.

-Right to Access and Rectify: Employees have the right to access their data and request corrections if it’s inaccurate.
+Right to Access and Rectify (Art.
+15, GDPR): Employees have the right to access their data and request corrections if it’s inaccurate.
 They can also request deletion of their data under certain circumstances.

 Surveillance Regulations: Monitoring employee activities requires clear justification and transparency.
 Covert surveillance is generally prohibited unless it’s a last resort to prevent serious offenses.